 DIVISION 182 - UNIT III: MASTERING PHOTOGRAPHY

-- Select ten photos from your 4-H career that represent the strongest collection of your work.
+- Photos should represent the 4-H member's strongest collection of work.

-- Place photos in plastic sleeves and present them in an 8½ x 11 black or white 3 ring binder.
-No matting is necessary.
+- Place photos in a plastic sleeve and present them in an 8.5x11 three-ring binder.

-- On the first page of the portfolio include a table of contents listing a title for each photo in your collection and a narrative describing the overall intent for the portfolio.
-For example, the portfolio could include a range of your work from your earlier years in 4-H photography to the present, you could have a creative theme for your portfolio or you could include photos that illustrate your diverse photography skills.
+- A narrative describing the overall intent of the portfolio (for example, the portfolio could include a range of work from earlier years in 4-H photography to the present, you could have a creative theme for your portfolio, or you could include photos that illustrate your diverse photography skills),

-- CLASS B182040 PORTRAIT EXHIBIT PRINT: Entry will consist of a print that captures both physical characteristics and personality in their subjects.
-SF86.98(3)(6) (Mastering Photography, p.
+- CLASS B182040 PORTRAIT PRINT: Entry will consist of a print that captures both physical characteristics and personality in a living subject.
+Scoresheet SF89 (Mastering Photography, p.
 46-53)

 - CLASS B182050 CHALLENGING PRINT: Entry will consist of a print that illustrates a non-digital special effect or demonstrates an advanced photography technique, such as double exposure, light painting, multiple flash exposure, filters, nighttime exposure, astrophotography, underwater photography, studio lighting, or other technique not lists.
 The exhibitor should identify which challenging technique or special effect was used when answering questions #1 of the Data Tag.
 Scoresheet SF89 (Mastering Photography, p.
 14-17, 22-25, 66-69)